ZachNBro/Personal_Projects/README.md

 The Robot Control program incorporates the use of the pygame module as well as using keystroke and voice commands to guide a robot.
 The image robot.png_small is needed for this program to work properly.

+stock_predictor.py incorporates many machine learning modules to track and predict stock prices.
+The program pulls data from Yahoo Finance and display's an actual and predicted trend to the user.
+This program is still under devlopment.